kshitij3188/ContainerizationProject/README.md

         - ```microk8s helm3 upgrade k8app k8s-microk8s-chart/``` to upgrade the application, when there is a change that
           can take effect, it will.

-10) Follow https://backend.k8app.com for backend and https://k8app.com for frontend
+8) Follow https://backend.k8app.com for backend and https://k8app.com for frontend

-*Note*: Due to the fact that we are using a wildcard certificate from a self-created certificate authority, it is necessary to navigate to the backend first and trust the certificate there before going to the frontend.
-If this is not done the frontend will appear empty until you trust the certificate from the backend.

 ### How to make a rollout